asfistonlavie/TEFLoN2/docs/getting_started/installation.rst

 	singularity build --fakeroot TEFLoN2.simg Singularity

-To use the TEFLoN2.simg container, you can use :
+After, to use the TEFLoN2.simg container, you have to use :

 .. code-block:: console